-Ginty has spent years as a successful sideman, playing keys with legendary artists such as Citizen Cope, Santana, Jewel, Charlie Mars and many more.
+Ginty has spent years as a successful sideman, playing keys with legendary artists such as Citizen Cope, Santana, Wu-Tang Clan, Matthew Sweet, and many more.
 John was also a founding member of Robert Randolph & the Family Band, where he received two Grammy nominations.

 In the past few years, Ginty has solidified himself as a solo artist.
 His first offering on American Showplace Music, 2013's Bad News Travels, features A-List artists such as Warren Haynes (Gov’t Mule), Albert Castiglia and Neal Casal.
 His sophomore album, No Filter was named RMR’s #1 Blues/Rock album of 2015 and featured a groundbreaking performance by hip-hop legend, Redman.
 Both studio albums, along with a Live CD/DVD, receive regular airplay on Sirius/XM’s Bluesville channel, as well as over 300 FM radio stations.
 Ginty’s live band consists of some of New Jersey’s finest musicians including Mike Buckman on guitar, Maurice “mOe” Watson on drums and vocals, and Justine Gardner on bass.
 The powerful 4-piece is as fun to watch as it is to listen to.